hazemmahmoud88/KnowYourCity-data-for-research/README.md

 **cln_...:** Cleaned settlement boundaries and population counts formatted as a shapefile by city.

 ## Recommended citation
 Slum Dwellers International Profiling Teams.
 2022.
 KnowYourCity data for research.
-Processed by Dana R. Thomson and Hazem Mahmoud.
-Availalbe at: https://github.com/hazemmahmoud88/Evaluating-the-Accuracy-of-Gridded-Population-Estimates-in-Slums.
+Data processed by Dana R. Thomson and Hazem Mahmoud.
+Availalbe at: https://github.com/hazemmahmoud88/KnowYourCity-data-for-research.